Bremms/Holochainer-vs-code-plugin/README.md

 ## Vscode plugin for holochain RSM 0.0.1

-This plugin uses the directory and file structures defined in https://hackmd.io/rNCiNe_zQ7aT3oKEl8UCqQ
+This plugin uses the directory and file structures defined in https://hackmd.io/rNCiNe_zQ7aT3oKEl8UCqQ / HolochainGym (https://holochain-gym.github.io/developers/basic/entries/)

 Follow the document to setup holochain and nix.